MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

+-**aad_tenant_id** - Tells us the Microsoft Entra tenant Id for the primary account so that we can identify tenants with slow launches.

 - **is_agenda_widget_active** - Tells us if the agenda widget is active.

 - **is_alert_available** - Tell us if the app has been configured to allow alerts in notifications.